martinbobrik/martinbobrik/README.md

 ## Hi there!
 I'm Martin Bobrik :bowtie:

-I'm a full stack web developer, eager to make the most of what I've recently learned, get my start in the world of the software development, and keep on learning.
+I'm a full-stack web developer, learning, growing, and looking for my second job in the world of software development

 I'm also a professional musician with music teaching degree.
 Because of recent world changes, I decided to pursue new experiences and took the oportunity to participate in an intensive coding bootcamp.
 I learned a wide variety of technologies related to web development and feel I am now ready to get to work.